How to get the most out of university open days

 You need to ask yourself whether the course will suit you…

-We’ve put together some of the top questions to ask about your course.
+We’ve put together some subject-specific questions to ask about your course.
 Give this a read before you head off on your open day.

 Students need to make the final choice when it comes to the right course and university – so overeager parents, take note!